sushmav18/aws-eks-kubernetes-masterclass/09-EKS-Workloads-on-Fargate/09-01-Fargate-Profile-Basic/README.md

 ## Step-03: Create Fargate Profile on cluster eksdemo1
 ### Create Fargate Profile
 ```
+- Here namespace is the mainthing in fargate , if any deployments or services are deployed in the namespace as fargate profile then they will be managed by aws fargate
 # Get list of Fargate Profiles in a cluster
 eksctl get fargateprofile --cluster eksdemo1